You are listening to the Sean Hannity Radio Show Podcast.

 Larry Kudlow is with us.

-As we continue, Larry Cudlow is with us, CNBC host and author of the book, JFK The Reagan Revolution, a secret history of uh American prosperity.
+All right, as we continue, Larry Kudlow is with us, CNBC host and author of the book, JFK, The Reagan Revolution, A Secret History of American Prosperity.

 All right, so why am I impatient, angry, frustrated with the slow pace at which Congress is doing their job?